w3f/polkadot-wiki/docs/learn/learn-opengov.md

 its status.
 There is also a provision to ensure the deposit of the proposer is slashed if the proposal is malicious or spam.

-Cancelation itself is a governance operation that the network must vote upon to be executed.
+Cancellation is a governance operation the network must vote on to be executed.
-Cancelation comes with
+Cancellation comes with
 [its own Origin and Track](../maintain/maintain-guides-opengov.md#referendum-canceller) which has a low lead-time and Approval/Support curves with slightly sharper reductions in their thresholds for passing, given that it is invoked with a sense of urgency.